adrian-evo/wdttc2/README.md

 	"LOCALE": currently two languages are included, "en" for English and "de" for German.
 The language files are under "locales" folder and can be customized.

-	"APP_KEYWORDS": specific "*keywords.py"" file from _src_ folder, that is used to launch the applications and the actions, when enabled on the second and third level.

 	"MINIFORGE3_PATH": the local path to Miniforge3 installation, if Miniforge3 is used as Python environment (recommended)

 	"TASK_WAIT_TIMEOUT": timeout in seconds to wait before the task in command prompt will be executed.

+**plugins**
-As an example, this solution includes two APP_KEYWORDS files.
+As an example, this solution includes two custom keywords files.
 Any of them can be used as a template to be customised for a particular company system, for certain internal system or application, case by case.
 These files are not used on first level, thus can be ignored initially.

-- *url_keywords.py* to be used for opening a web application
+- *cust_keywords.py* default to be used for opening or editing an excel file
-- *xls_keywords.py* to be used for opening or editing an excel file
+- *url_keywords.py* to be used for opening a web application.
+Rename as *cust_keywords.py* to this into use instead of default one.

 ## QuickStart